-She holds a Bachelor of Arts (International Studies) and Bachelor of Commerce (Human Resource Management) from Monash University.
-She is currently studying Creative Business (Screen Production) at The Compton School, University of Canberra.
+She holds a Bachelor of Arts (International Studies), Bachelor of Commerce (Human Resource Management) from Monash University and a Graduate Certificate in Creative Business (21st Century Screen Production) from The Compton School, University of Canberra.

 Sneha trained in Acting at The National Theatre, Melbourne and is continuing her training at the National Institute of Dramatic Art (NIDA) where she was selected for the Screen Actors Studio 2022.